2024-2025 Recipients

 Tori Purcell

-is a first-generation college student at California State University, Fullerton, Tori has excelled academically while balancing multiple jobs, leadership roles, and community service.
-Her passion for pediatric nursing stems from her volunteer work with individuals with special needs, particularly through Team Dixon, a nonprofit that pairs teenagers with those facing physical and mental challenges.
-Through this experience, she has developed valuable problem-solving skills, resilience, and a deep understanding of the diverse needs of children and their families.
+is a trailblazer in her family as a first-generation college student at California State University, Fullerton.
+Balancing academic excellence with multiple jobs, leadership roles, and community service, she exemplifies resilience and drive.
+Her passion for pediatric nursing took root through her volunteer work with Team Dixon—a nonprofit that pairs teens with individuals facing physical and mental challenges.
+Through this heartfelt work, Tori honed problem-solving skills, developed deep empathy, and gained a profound understanding of the diverse needs of children and their families.

-Tori’s dedication to lifelong learning and leadership is evident in her pursuit of a CNA license, her role as a tutor in the nursing program, and her position as secretary of the Nursing Student Association, with aspirations to become its president.
-She is committed to using her skills and education to provide high-quality care and make a lasting impact in pediatric healthcare.
-YES Georgia is proud to support Tori as she continues her journey toward becoming a compassionate and skilled pediatric nurse.
+Her commitment to lifelong learning and leadership shines through her pursuit of a Registered Nursing license.
+As a tutor in the nursing program and secretary of the Nursing Student Association—with ambitions to become its president—Tori leads with purpose and heart.
+She is determined to use her skills and compassion to deliver exceptional pediatric care and be a lasting force for good in healthcare.
+YES Georgia is honored to support Tori as she continues her inspiring journey toward becoming a dedicated and skilled pediatric nurse.